Ensure Your Loved One is in the Care of a Capable Adult with Help from Our Adult Guardianship Attorneys

 When is Seeking Adult Guardianship Necessary?

-Elder Law Lexington represents clients seeking adult guardianship or conservatorship over relatives who can no longer manage their own affairs.
+Elder Law Lawyers represents clients seeking adult guardianship or conservatorship over relatives who can no longer manage their own affairs.
 Typically, a family member comes to us looking for a legal appointment so that they can legally prove that they have the authority to act on behalf of the incapacitated party.
 In the case of adults, guardians are appointed where the court finds that an individual's ability to make responsible decisions is so impaired that it is necessary and in the adult's best interests to hand the authority to make these decisions over to another individual.

 When a guardian is appointed, the guardian must base his/her decisions upon and act in the best interests of the ward, and the guardian's performance of responsibilities is subject to court review and oversight.
 The specific terms that govern the rules, procedures, duties, obligations, and relationship between the guardian and the ward are all set out in Kentucky statutes.